tuxdna/tds-project1/README.md

 ## Most interesting and surprising fact found after analyzing the data

+Users with longer bio tend to have less number of followers.
+Also with increasing words in bio, the follower count decreases by 11 for every additional word.

 ## An actionable recommendation for developers based on the analysis

+Recommendations to developers

+ * Have concise bio and not try to write too much in the bio.
+ * Recent developers tend to prefer JavaScript ( after year 2020 ) to Python